trnahnh/katana-id/README.md

 npm run dev
 ```

-The frontend runs at `http://localhost:5173` and the backend at `http://localhost:8080`.
+The frontend runs on `http://localhost:5173` and the backend on `http://localhost:8080`.